-Diagnosing inflammatory bowel disease (IBD) can be very challenging because symptoms of IBD are similar to other gastric conditions such as celiac disease, parasitic infection, diverticulitis, and inflammatory bowel syndrome (IBS).
+Diagnosing inflammatory bowel disease (IBD) can be very challenging because symptoms of IBD are similar to other gastric conditions such as celiac disease, parasitic infection, diverticulitis, and irritable bowel syndrome (IBS).
 These symptoms can include persistent diarrhea, blood in the stool, abdominal pain, cramping, bloating, fatigue, weight loss, and fever.

 Health care providers need to first rule out other possible causes of these symptoms before making a diagnosis of Crohn's or colitis (this is also referred to as differential diagnoses).
 There is no single test that can be used to diagnose Crohn’s or colitis.
 Providers use a combination of procedures to specifically test for signs of IBD.